dnesting/dnesting/docs/resume.md

 - Rehabilitated the Observatory's telescope, which had not seen light in 15 years
 - Reverse engineered the dome control system and the telescope's drive and tracking system
-- Built a custom hardware control system, and wrote custom drive and tracking software
+- Built a custom hardware control system for the telescope's stepper motors, and wrote custom drive and tracking software in C/C++ (Arduino)

 ### Office of the Federal CIO, The White House (OMB), 2024-2025

 **AI and Cybersecurity Advisor to the Federal CIO**

 - AI, Cybersecurity, Reliability and Resiliency, and Technology Modernization policy and implementation advisor to the Federal CIO
-- Artificial Intelligence Lead at OMB, collaborating heavily between IT, policy, records, and legal teams, built on-premise AI proofs of concept
+- Artificial Intelligence Lead at OMB, collaborating heavily between IT, policy, records, and legal teams
+- Built on-premise AI platform proof of concept and associated tooling, using Go and Kubernetes with NVIDIA H100 hardware.
 - Technology Advisor to the OMB Chief Information Officer on AI, SRE/operations, data, cybersecurity, and modernization
 - Led a cross-functional Technology Modernization Fund discovery effort and co-authored a $~100M modernization proposal